sekika/swrcfit/README.md

 [new features in version 2.0](#new-features-in-version-20).
 If you are using older version and want to get the latest beta release, please download it from https://github.com/sekika/swrcfit/releases.
 From version 2.0, you can check installed version by `swrcfit -v`.
-If your swrcfit is older, error message of `File does not exist.` is shown.

 This file is written in markdown language and online version is better for browzing.
 User's manual of SWRC fit for each version is available